 STAY CONNECTED.
 BECOME A POWERFUL VOICE.
-YOU CAN MAKE A DIFFERENCE.

-PFTN is a powerful self-advocacy organization, leading a vibrant, engaged and growing movement of self-advocates committed to the full inclusion of people with disabilities in society.
+Information about People FirstPeople First Tennessee (PFTN) is a grassroots membership disability rights group led by self-advocates with the goal of empowering people with disabilities to have voices in addressing issues of equality that affect them.
+PFTN was established to be a powerful self-advocacy organization, leading a vibrant, engaged and growing movement of self-advocates committed to the full inclusion of people with disabilities in society.

 Local PFTN chapters